Moses' Prayer for Healing (Numbers 12:13)

 Jewish medicine requires that a physician refer a patient to another physician when he feels that another would be better suited to diagnose or treat some aspect of a patient's problem.
 To whom should he refer the patient?
 To the physician whom he feels would be best for the patient, not to someone from whom he expects something in return, such as friends or individuals who will refer other patients to him.
 In practice, doctors typically have certain individuals to whom they refer patients, and those individuals are often not selected for reasons that are in the patients' best interests.
 The process of searching for an appropriate physician for consultation or referral is most challenging in the current health care environment, however, and the outcome usually reflects ethical compromise.

 The most blatant and egregious example of harmful self-interest is the glut of unnecessary surgery and other procedures performed in entrepreneurial, fee-for-service environments, as in the United States.
 The risk/benefit ratio alluded to earlier may approach infinity in such cases: there may be significant risk and little to no benefit.
 It amounts to battery or even butchery performed on innocent people, and it drains society's financial resources as well.
 Since most patients are medically unsophisticated, it goes without saying that recommending unnecessary procedures is a flagrant violation of the commandment not to place a stumbling block before the blind (Leviticus 19:14).
-The primary motivation is undoubtedly financial, although one should not discount an underlying sadistic aspect to the personality of some surgeons who gain some kind of satisfaction from "doing things" to people.
+The primary motivation is undoubtedly financial, although one should not discount an underlying sadistic aspect to the personality of some practitioners who gain some kind of power-associated satisfaction or pleasure from "doing things" to people, reminiscent of midat sedom -- the character trait of the Sodomites.
 The problem was exacerbated in the U.S. when the Federal Trade Commission gave doctors the green light to advertise, resulting in an opening of the floodgates and dealing a veritable coup de grâce to the health care system.
 The Mishnaic principle

 Ein machzikin yedei ovrei aveirah - One may not aid and abet transgressors (Mishnah Gittin 5:9) clearly applies here.
 Medicine today does do some good in curing and alleviating the effects of illness, but if one were to weigh the good against the bad, viz., the substandard care and the unnecessary surgery and other procedures, the good being done would not outweigh the bad by very much.